DamianZaremba/damianzaremba.co.uk/content/_posts/2012-03-18-sntp-on-a-hp-gbe2c-l2-l3-blade-switch.markdown

 title: NTP on a HP GbE2c L2/L3 Blade Switch
 tags:
 - How-to
-- hp
+- Hp
-- network
+- Network
-- ntp
+- Ntp
-- sntp
+- Sntp
-- switch
+- Switch
 ---

 To configure a HP GbE2c L2/L3 Ethernet Blade Switch for HP c-Class BladeSystem, you need to use NTP with the following syntax.